patrickecker/elevatorSaga/README.md

-Challenge #2: Transport 20 people in 60 seconds or less Challenge #3: Transport 23 people in 60 seconds or less Challenge #4: Transport 28 people in 60 seconds or less
+Challenge #2: Transport 20 people in 60 seconds or less Challenge #3: Transport 23 people in 60 seconds or less Challenge #4: Transport 28 people in 60 seconds or less Challenge #5: Transport 100 people in 68 seconds or less